kylezs/elastic-fleet/docs/how-to-use/kibana-visualisations.md

 **Buckets**

-We create buckets on a "Terms" aggregation and use field hostIdentifier.
+We create buckets on a "Terms" aggregation and use field hostIdentifier or, if configured like [here](../dev-docs/packaging-launcher.md), then email.
 Any unique device identifier can be used here.

 In combination with the metrics filter, the final result, asks a question like:
 "What is the latest snapshot.compliant result for each of the hosts?"